 Facial and Oral Piercings

 I wear a septum piercing that I've had since the mid 1980s—and I must say those were extremely rare at that time, especially on women.
-I've had it stretched all the way up to 4 gauge, but usually wear a diminutive 18 gauge 1/4" bejeweled clicker in it nowadays.
+I've had it stretched all the way up to 4 gauge, but usually wear a diminutive 18 gauge 1/4" bejeweled clicker in it nowadays, along with a few other rings in a stack.
 I can't help but slip a cocktail straw through my septum piercing on occasion, especially in fancy restaurants.